 - Water the plants as often as necessary, keeping the soil moist.

-- Covering soil with mulch also protect soil and root from heat.
-Cover the soil with1-inch layer mulch around the plants.
+- Covering the soil with mulch also protects soil and root from heat.
+Cover the soil with1-inch layer of mulch around the plants.
 Mulch also protects plants from weeds.

 Fertilizers for Growing Tomatoes In Containers

-- Feed your plants once in week with water soluble fertilizers from 6th.
+- Feed your plants once a week with water-soluble fertilizers from 6th.